phuse-org/SENDConform/doc/SHACL-AnimalSubject-Details.md

   sh:property    study:hasMin1Max1Shape-SubjID ;  # <a href='#ruleSD1001'>Rule SD1001</a>
   sh:property    study:isUniqueShape-SubjID ;     # <a href='#ruleSD1001'>Rule SD1001</a>

-  <font class='infoOmitted'>... more child shapes will be added as they are developed</font>
+  <font class='infoOmitted'>... more property shapes will be added as they are developed</font>
 </pre>
 <br/>